Toll Free. 877.530.7194

 for the first time or change your current registration information online.

-register to vote using a
+you may register to vote using a

 Kansas Voter Registration Application and submit it to the